 The School Code contains information about bullying being unacceptable, and clear rules about the use of mobile devices in school are aimed at protecting every pupil.
 An Anti-Bullying Statement for pupils is available on SharePoint and on notice boards in the boarding house, which includes reference to the role bystanders have in reporting bullying.
-Parents are also provided periodically with links to helpful advice with respect to the topic of bullying and, in particular, cyber-safety and responsible use of technology.
+Information and helpful advice with respect to the topic of bullying and, in particular, cyber-safety and responsible use of technology, is periodically shared with parents amd guardians.
 The School's Anti-Bullying Policy is based upon the following principles: